 The Heights’ quiet streets are lined with cottages and bungalows, wooded and manicured lawns, and plenty of friendly neighbors.
 Generally, the homes here are larger and more expensive than in nearby Hillcrest and prices range from $200,000 to $2 million.
-Edgehill Road, a coveted street address known for old money and large, lavish homes, offers incredible views of the city, the Arkansas River and the North Little Rock bluffs from its perch in the Heights.
-Nestled up against some of the neighborhood’s largest homes is the exclusive and historic Country Club of Little Rock, which just happens to be the one of the oldest country clubs west of the Mississippi River.
+Edgehill Road, a coveted street address known for old money and large, lavish homes, offers incredible views of the city, the Arkansas River and the North Little Rock bluffs from its perch in The Heights.
+Nestled up against some of the neighborhood’s largest homes is the exclusive and historic Country Club of Little Rock, which just happens to be one of the oldest country clubs west of the Mississippi River.
 Opened in 1902, the gorgeous hilltop golf course provides stunning views of downtown.
 Members enjoy fine dining, tennis facilities, a fitness center and a resort-style pool pavilion.

-Heights residents confess they rarely need to leave the neighborhood – boutiques, banks, restaurants and grocery stores are all within walking-distance.
+The Heights residents confess they rarely need to leave the neighborhood — boutiques, banks, restaurants and grocery stores are all within walking-distance.
 The mom-and-pop shops and eateries supply residents with everything from high fashion, luxury jewels and supplies to gifts, outdoor gear, books and toys.
 Residents have access to great shopping all along Kavanaugh Boulevard.
-Handmade in the Heights, a relatively new festival, is a celebration of all things local and handmade along Kavanaugh Boulevard.
+Handmade in The Heights, a relatively new festival, is a celebration of all things local and handmade along Kavanaugh Boulevard.

 Dinner is just a few blocks away with one of the city’s hottest sushi places, Sushi Café, located right in the heart of The Heights.
-Other neighborhood favorites include Heights Taco & Tamale Co., Cheers in the Heights, Café Prego and ZaZa Fine Salad and Wood Oven Pizza.
+Other neighborhood favorites include U.S. Pizza, Heights Taco & Tamale Co., Cheers in The Heights, Café Prego and ZaZa Fine Salad & Wood Oven Pizza.

 On the third Thursday of every month, don’t miss Happy Hour in The Heights, where retailers and restaurants host tons of specials and trolleys shuttle shoppers around.